 - Red grapefruit

-You can also read our article on Signs of Vitamin Deficiency in Seniors, which will help you figure out which vitamins your body lacks.
+You can also read our article on Signs of Vitamin Deficiency in Seniors, which will help you determine which vitamins your body lacks.

 Raw Fruits and Vegetables for Diabetic Seniors